dayvsonspacca/aq-hub/DECISIONS.md

 1. **Test if you can create an instance of a class.**
 2. **Test if the class can store and retrieve data correctly.**
 3. **Force errors and test how they are handled.**

+# #4 Should Repository Methods Always Return a Result?
+2025-09-23

+This question came up while building the Repository classes, which are responsible for performing operations in the database.
+Suppose I want to persist a new record, and this function should return an identifier.

+The doubt is: should this operation always return a `Result`, like `Result<Identifier>`?
+After all, something can go wrong during persistence: the database may be down, or a record with a unique key may already exist.

+Wrapping the return type in a `Result` gives a consistent behavior:
+- `Result<Identifier>` in case of success.
+- `Result<null>` in case of failure.

+In my mind, this approach makes sense, as it maintains immutability, cohesion, and a uniform way of handling errors across all layers.

+> Conclusion: Repository methods should always return a `Result`.
+That way, we guarantee consistency and reliability when dealing with database operations.